 They join a host of others inducted in previous years, including Mike Summerbee, Alan Ball, Peter Schmeichel, Gordon Banks, Cliff Bastin, Jimmy Greaves and Sir Tom Finney, whose achievements are already celebrated with a place on the honour roll.

-The names were revealed at a launch drinks reception at the National Football Museum on Thursday evening.
+The names were revealed at a launch drinks reception at the National Football Museum.

 The Hall of Fame dinner 2014 takes place on 16 October.
 Members of the public can buy tickets to attend the exclusive event by emailing email@example.com.
 Information about ticket prices and sponsorship packages can be found online at www.nationalfootballmuseum.com